brev-dev/another_esp8266_sensor_board/README.md

 ### Why use this board, and not *\*insert-off-the-shelf-microcontroller-board-here\**?
-You could (and probably should?!) use something else.
+You could (should?!) use something else.
 I initially designed this as a way to learn about IoT sensors and circuit design/fabrication.
 I’ve stuck with it because it provides several advantages over off-the-shelf boards:
 1. Convenient project-box fit without 3D printing
 2. No tangle of wires: most sensors are directly mounted to the board
 3. Theoretically better protection & stability (control over noise-suppression features, battery polarity protection, and voltage supervision).
 Of course, in practice this benefit is probably more than outweighed by my lack of board-design experience.